 Delta Dental is the nation’s leading provider of dental insurance serving nearly 80 million Americans in all 50 states.
-So, if you thinking of buying at-home clear aligners advertised online by popular brands like Smile Direct Club (coupon), Byte (coupons), and Candid, you’ll want to know if your Delta Dental insurance will cover or reimburse you for the cost.
+So, if you thinking of buying at-home clear aligners advertised online by popular brands like Smile Direct Club (coupon), Byte ($100 off!), and Candid ($75+ off), you’ll want to know if your Delta Dental insurance will cover or reimburse you for the cost.

 We did some research and contacted Delta Dental.
 Here are the straight answers about their coverage of invisible aligners.

 Delta Dental does cover qualifying orthodontics and treatment with invisible aligners overseen by a licensed professional in your network.
 However, they will not reimburse the cost of any DIY brands like Smile Direct Club, Byte, and Candid.
 In fact, they told us,